-Long-term budget travelers can start out more smug on this subject of eco-friendly travel anyway.
+Long-term budget travelers can start out more smug on this subject of being an eco-friendly traveler anyway.
 You take public transportation because you have to and you often don’t have air conditioning in your hotels because well, you can’t afford those kinds of hotels.
 No wasteful jet-skis, ATVs, private jets, or heated plunge pools.
 Heck, sometimes it’s a challenge to even get a light bulb bright enough for reading!

 Apart from taking the occasional tuk-tuk spewing out noxious fumes, backpackers are usually having less impact on the environment abroad than they would be in a working stiff life at home.
 They travel by plane, as most any international travelers must to get somewhere far, but usually go overland when that’s an option.